5 Things to Know About the iOS 14.1 Update

 Apple’s confirmed a new iOS 14.1 update and the milestone upgrade looks like it will bring some important changes to the company’s stable of iPhones.

-During the iPhone 12 launch event Apple confirmed an iOS 14.1 update for iPhone.
-Initially it looked like the final version would roll out to iPhone users that day, but that didn’t happen.
+Earlier this week Apple confirmed an iOS 14.1 update for iPhone.
+Initially it looked like the final version would roll out to the public on Tuesday, but that didn’t happen.

 iOS 14.1 is a milestone release (x.x) which means it should bring new features, security enhancements, and fixes for bugs impacting the current version of iOS 14 (iOS 14.0.1).

-We don’t have an official iOS 14.1 release date yet (it should come soon), but iPhone users who don’t want to wait for the official roll out can try the update out right now through Apple’s developer portal.
+We don’t have an official iOS 14.1 release date yet (it should come soon), but iPhone users who don’t want to wait for the official release can try the firmware out via Apple’s developer portal.

 With all of that in mind, we want to take you through everything there is to know about Apple’s next software update for the iPhone and iOS 14.